friendly-bits/geoip-shell/README.md

 <details> <summary>Read more:</summary>

 - Default source for IP lists is RIPE, which allows to avoid dependency on non-official 3rd parties.
-- Supports the 'MaxMind' commercial source which provides more accurate IP lists, both the free GeoLite2 database and the paid GeoIP2 database.
-Note that in order to use the MaxMind source, you need to have a MaxMind account.
+- Supports the 'MaxMind' and 'IPinfo' commercial sources which provide more accurate IP lists.
+For MaxMind both the free GeoLite2 database and the paid GeoIP2 database are supported.
+For IPinfo, any type of license is supported.
+Note that in order to use either of these sources, you need to have an account with the respective provider (MaxMind or IPinfo).
 - With nftables, utilizes nftables atomic rules replacement to make the interaction with the system firewall fault-tolerant and to completely eliminate time when geoip is disabled during an automatic update.
 - All scripts perform extensive error detection and handling.
 - All user input is validated to reduce the chance of accidental mistakes.